 During the Former Han period 前漢 (206 BC-8 CE) a first conference about the canon of Confucian classics had been held in the Shiqu Hall 石渠閣.
 Emperor Zhang 漢章帝 (r.
 75-88) decided to convoke a similar conference at the White Tiger Hall in Luoyang 洛陽 (modern Luoyang, Henan).
 It was presided by the emperor himself.
 The main discussants were Wei Ying 魏應, Chunyu Gong 淳于恭, Jia Kui 賈逵, Ban Gu, Yang Zhong 楊終, Ding Hong 丁鴻, Lou Wang 樓望, Zhang Fu 張酺, Cheng Feng 成封, Lu Gong 魯恭, Huan Yu 桓鬱 and Zhao Xun 召馴.
 The questions to the matters to disputed were handed in to Wei Ying who had them presented to the emperor.
 Chunyu Gong answered as a representant of the Confucian scholars.
 The emperor then decided which answer should be adopted as the imperial standard.
 The conference lasted over a few months before all questions were dealt with.

-The main result of the discussions in the White Tiger Hall was the adaption of the new text classics as the orthodox versions, as had been already suggested by Dong Zhongshu 董仲舒 a century earlier, as well as the inclusion of apocryphal texts as interpretive sources.
-The correlative theories of the Five Phases and the cosmic forces Yin and Yang thus became more stable as a basis for natural science, social science, the governmental system and the understanding of human relationships.
+The main result of the discussions in the White Tiger Hall was the adaption of the new-text classics as the orthodox versions, as had been already suggested by Dong Zhongshu 董仲舒 a century earlier, as well as the inclusion of apocryphal texts as interpretive sources.
+The correlative theories of the Five Agents and the cosmic forces Yin and Yang thus became more stable as a basis for natural science, social science, the governmental system and the understanding of human relationships.

 In correspondence to these underlying cosmic principles, state and society had to be constructed.
 The three human relationships (sangang 三綱) determined the subordination of ministers, sons and women under rulers, fathers and men.
 The state was governed by the Three Dukes (sangong 三公), the Minister of War (sima 司馬, with the horse, ma 馬, as a Yang element), the Minister of Education (situ 司徒) and the Minister of Works (sikong 司空, with the cave, kong 空, as a Yin element).